okjulian/graphql.wtf/content/episodes/45-the-graph-client.md

 }
 ```

-If we now run the codegen script in our terminal we'll get an SDK we can use to execute that query.
+If we now run the codegen script in our terminal we'll get an SDK we can use to execute the query `GetLatestRegistrations`:

 ```bash
 npm run codegen
 ```

-We should now see that we have a new directory, and files generated in the root of our project.

-The folder `.graphclient` should look a little something like:
+We should now see new files generated inside the `.graphclient` folder.
+The `.graphclient` folder should look a little something like:

 ```bash
 .graphclient